cifre-labs/discord-bot-template/README.md

 ## Beginner Step-by-step Setup
 1. Go to https://discord.com/developers/applications and create a new Application.
 2. On the Left Menu Panel, Go to "Bot", and create a new bot.
-3. Again on the Left Menu Panel, Go to "OAuth2" → "URL Generator
+3. Again on the Left Menu Panel, Go to "OAuth2" → "URL Generator"
    - Under **Scopes**, Tick the "*bot*" checkbox.
    - Under **Scopes**, Tick the "*applications.commands*" checkbox.
    - Under **Bot Permissions**, Tick the "*Adminstrator*" checkbox.